Skip to Main Content

 • vaccinations

-• services where assessment and treatment follows a clearly predictable pattern (NHS immunisation clinics and contraception and sexual health services, for example)
+• services where assessment and treatment follows a clearly predictable pattern such as NHS immunisation clinics, contraception clinics and sexual health services.

 Special considerations